mansotra99/Fast-api-Boilerplate/README.md

 ## Database Connection

-Add db host, password, user, database in env file
+Add db_host, db_password, db_user, db_name , db_port in env file.

+Although using SQLAlchemy but that is just to create connection, Can implement models with respect to your needs

+## TO RUN PROJECT

-# To run just use command "bash start.sh"  on linux need to configure for other OS.
+To run just use command "**bash start.sh**"  on linux need to configure for other OS.
-# Although using SQLAlchemy but that is just to create connection,

 # Created Reponse, Logging
-# Create